Obtaining a business visa in Romania in 2023 is a process that involves several steps and can be fully assisted by our team of immigration lawyers.

 Foreign investment promotion and facilitation is an important goal for the Romanian Ministry of Economy, Energy and Business.

 Romania is a country that offers numerous opportunities for business and investment, offers lower costs for doing business compared to other Eastern European countries and allows for full foreign ownership for investors who open legal entities.

 Much like other countries in Europe that have implemented visa and residency programs to attract foreign investors, Romania offers a long-stay visa for entrepreneurs.
 This visa can represent a springboard for those who wish to immigrate to Romania.

 The visa-type D shares similarities with other investment visas in European countries, in the sense that a certain investment amount is required, the investor can choose to renew the visa to continue to remain in the country and that he can also choose to bring his family to Romania (spouse and children), if applicable.

-Once a foreign entrepreneur enters the country with a business visa, an application for a residence permit in Romania
+Once a foreign entrepreneur enters the country with a business visa in 2023, an application for a residence permit in Romania

 will need to be submitted with the General Inspectorate for Immigration in the county where the business owner will reside.
 The permit is applied for before the expiration of the right to stay in the country granted by the visa (at least 30 days prior to this date).

 In this article, our immigration lawyers in Romania answer a series of important questions about the long-stay business visa.

 If you wish to know more about this type of visa, and if you need assistance for application, you are welcomed to reach out to our immigration lawyer in Romania